radareorg/radare2-book/analysis/intro.md

 # Data and Code Analysis

-Radare2 has very rich set of commands and configuration options to perform data and code analysis, to extract useful information from a binary, like pointers, string references, basic blocks, opcode data, jump targets, cross references, etc.
+Radare2 has a very rich set of commands and configuration options to perform data and code analysis, to extract useful information from a binary, like pointers, string references, basic blocks, opcode data, jump targets, cross references, etc.
 These operations are handled by the `a` (analyze) command family: